The Book of Knight

 “Yo, how’d it go?”

 “Damn, it was nice hearing his voice but so bittersweet.
-It’s like talking to him I was able to escape this place, but when it ended — boom, here I am again.”
-I can feel the moisture forming in my eyes.
+It’s like talking to him I was able to escape this place, but when it ended — BAM, here I am again.”
+I feel a perceived sign of weakness forming in my eyes.

 “Yeah man, phone calls will do that to some people.
 Visits can be even worse.
 He gonna put money on your books?”

 “I think so, but he’s gotta figure it out.
-He’s smart, I just don’t know if it will be in time for when we turn our orders in.”
+He’s smart, I just don’t know if he’ll make it in time for when we turn our orders in.”

-“It’s super easy, remember that’s all the jail cares about is money.
+“It’s super easy, remember all the jail cares about is money.
 Plus, they won’t run the orders until tomorrow morning anyways.
-We just turn them in tonight.
-You’ll be fine.”
+We just turn them in tonight, you’ll be fine.”
 His assurance does not comfort me one bit.

 Filling out the commissary order for the first time feels kind of exciting.
 After a week of nothing but what the jail provided and a bag of chips from JJ, having anything extra seems luxurious.
 I assume my pops will put at least twenty bucks on my books and as I add up the items I want, I quickly find out how expensive things are in here.